NirKosti/nirkosti.github.io/_pages/teaching.md

 ## Work Package 3: Mechanisms of Endogenous Rule Growth

 I lead Work Package 3, which examines how specific legal design features drive endogenous rule growth.
-Drawing on original dataset of legislation collected in WP1, we assess legal complexity through linguistic and relational indicators and evaluates regulatory discretion.
+Drawing on original dataset of legal acts collected in WP1, we assess legal complexity through linguistic and relational indicators and evaluates regulatory discretion.
 Legal acts are categorized into first-, second-, and third-order rules to trace cascading patterns of rule expansion.